williamouyang/okta.github.io/docs/resources/groups.md

 Removes an Okta group from your organization.

-*Note: Only Okta groups can be removed.
-Application import operations are responsible for syncing non-Okta groups such as Active Directory groups.*
+> Only Okta groups can be removed.
+Application import operations are responsible for syncing non-Okta groups such as Active Directory groups.

 ##### Request Parameters